 But mostly I will.

-This website even lists several biblical examples of God striking down couples that “hid the miracle of the marital embrace” and were struck down by God’s wrath.
+This website even lists several biblical examples couples that “hid the miracle of the marital embrace” and were struck down by God’s wrath.
 God, according to Catholic leadership, really, really likes babies.

-One problem I have with this is that according to a study in April of 2011 an astounding 98% of Catholic women support the use of birth control.
-So even after (presumably) telling Catholic women they shouldn’t use contraceptives 98 out of a hundred either did so or supported the decision too.
-If you argument is so poorly thought out, so poorly put forward that even your own faithful audience ignores the message, it’s like the message is not a very good (useful) one.
+One problem I have with this is that according to a study in April of 2011 an astounding 98 percent of Catholic women support the use of birth control.
+So even after (presumably) telling Catholic women they shouldn’t use contraceptives, 98 out of a hundred either did so or supported the decision too.
+If you argument is so poorly thought out, so poorly put forward, that even your own faithful audience ignores the message, it’s like the message is not a very good (useful) one.

-Why every woman (hell every man as well but that’s another update) isn’t outraged by this is beyond me but I suspect it has something to do with the Kardashians, desperate housewives and the Jersey Shore.
+Why every woman (hell every man as well, but that’s another update) isn’t outraged by this is beyond me, but I suspect it has something to do with the Kardashians, Desperate Housewives and Jersey Shore.

 I know, I know, it’s not the same thing.
 But it does point to an organization that is out of touch with reality in my opinion.

-out that there are references to the use of contraception in the bible (referenced as bad of course but still references none the less).
+They point out that there are references to the use of contraception in the bible (referenced as bad of course, but still referenced nonetheless).
 I can understand why the church might take this stance if the year was 1012.
-With high infant mortality rates, plague, starvation and the like would suggest that yes, please do keep the babies coming if for no other reason than to keep the church pews (and pocketbooks) full.
+With high infant mortality rates, plague, starvation and the like, would suggest that yes, please do keep the babies coming if for no other reason than to keep the church pews (and pocketbooks) full.

-I really don’t care which parts of the bible the Catholic Church chooses to support and which they ignore as long as they do that, inside the church.
-My opinion though changes radically when they start to enforce that standard on their employees, inflicting their belief on those who are opposed to it.
-Yeah, yeah, they don’t have to work there but that’s not the point.
+I really don’t care which parts of the bible the Catholic church chooses to support and which they ignore as long as they do it inside the church.
+My opinion, though, changes radically when they start to enforce that standard on their employees, inflicting their belief on those who are opposed to it.
+Sure they don’t have to work there, but that’s not the point.
 The employee has earned the right to health care and it’s not the church’s say as to whether that health care covers contraceptives.
 This is exactly (well one of many) reason we needed government health care reform.